Yahoo board in final talks on future of company

 By 2012, the two companies struck a deal to sell more than half the stake back to Alibaba for $6.3 billion in cash and $800 million in preferred Alibaba Group shares.

 The deal brought Yahoo shareholders $3 billion and the company more than $1 billion to support its core business.
-But it also spotlighted the fact that the bulk of the company's value came from Alibaba and a 35.5 percent stake in Yahoo Japan Corp.
+But it also spotlighted the fact that the bulk of the company's value came from Alibaba and a 35.5 percent stake in Yahoo Japan Corp (4689.T).

 Yahoo's shares closed up 1.7 percent at $34.91 Friday.